-The Bose QuietComfort Earbuds don’t support Bluetooth multipoint, but you can quickly switch between devices through the Bose Music app.
+The Bose QuietComfort Earbuds doesn’t support Bluetooth multipoint, but you can quickly switch between devices through the Bose Music app.
 These buds also use Bluetooth 5.1 and support SBC and AAC, but unfortunately not aptX.
-The connection strength is good and lasts up to 9 meters.
+The connection strength is good and lasts up to nine meters.

 Do the Sennheiser or Bose buds have better software features?

-Though the main feature of both the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds is active noise cancelling, they also have their fair share of other party tricks.
-The MOMENTUM True Wireless 2 have touch controls, auto-pause, voice assistant support, ambient noise passthrough, and the ability to create a custom EQ in the Sennheiser Smart Control app.
+Though the main feature of both the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds is active noise canceling (ANC), they also have their fair share of other party tricks.
+The MOMENTUM True Wireless 2 has touch controls, auto-pause, voice assistant support, ambient noise passthrough, and the ability to create a custom EQ in the Sennheiser Smart Control app.
 In the app, you can also remap the touch controls and update the earbuds’ firmware whenever a new iteration is released.

 The Bose earbuds also have voice-assistant support, auto-pause functionality, and touch controls.
 If you download the Bose Music app you can remap the controls, adjust ANC and ambient noise passthrough levels, and switch between source devices.

-Unfortunately, you cannot equalize the sound signature of the Bose buds but you now can on iOS 5.0.2 or Android 5.0.1 and firmware version 2.0.7.
+At first, you couldn’t equalize the frequency response of the Bose buds but you now can on iOS 5.0.2 or Android 5.0.1 and firmware version 2.0.7.
 You can also use a feature called Bose Active EQ automatically boosts the highs and lows of your music so your playback is consistent regardless of the volume.
 This just means if you lower the volume of your music, the bass response will remain just as emphasized.

 Both the Bose QuietComfort Earbuds and Sennheiser MOMENTUM True Wireless 2 have mono listening.
 However, they both lose some points for accessibility, because you can only use mono listening with the right earbud.

 Under the same testing conditions, the Bose QuietComfort Earbuds can last up to 5 hours, 29 minutes on a single charge, which is pretty impressive considering the ANC was enabled.
-The QuietComfort Earbuds also have quick-charging capabilities—15 minutes of charge affords 2 hours of playback.
+The QuietComfort Earbuds also has quick-charging capabilities—15 minutes of charge affords 120 minutes of playback.
 In addition, Bose claims that the case holds 12 hours of additional charge time.
 Both the Bose QuietComfort Earbuds and Sennheiser MOMENTUM True Wireless 2 charge via USB-C, but only Bose’s case supports wireless charging.

-Which earbuds have more effective active noise cancelling?
+Which earbuds have more effective active noise canceling?

-Both the Sennheiser MOMENTUM True Wireless 2 and Bose QuietComfort Earbuds feature top-grade noise cancelling technology.
+Both the Sennheiser MOMENTUM True Wireless 2 and Bose QuietComfort Earbuds feature noise canceling technology.
 Whether you commute by train, plane, or as a passenger in a car, either headset will faithfully reduce some background noise, though you’re unlikely to hear a huge difference when you toggle Sennheiser’s ANC on and off.